delanym/java-simple-serial-connector/README.md

+jSSC 2.8.2 Modified

+20160804.1305

+Fixed an issue serial port was not closed as a result of an exception when disabling the port mask events.

+20160309.1510

+Fixed an issue where data could be lost when using software flow control.

+20130219.1600

+When USB devices are removed, the event is not know.
+When an error occurs during the readBytes() method, we not return an empty byte array to notify the gateway of the event.

 jSSC-0.9.0 Release version (21.12.2011)

 This version contains native libs for Windows(x86, x86-64), Linux(x86, x86-64), Solaris(x86, x86-64), Mac OS X(x86, x86-64, PPC, PPC64).